Travel with Allergies: How to

 There are 2 types of allergies: Be prepared to travel with allergies.

-Type 1: How to travel with allergies that are known:
+Type 1: How to travel with allergies you know about

 Travel with Allergies: Prepare Ahead: